Remember Me, Vol. 1: Reception

-The album was released on November 21, 2011.

 Los Angeles Times delivered a positive review: "Willie Nelson wraps his unmistakable vocal cords around 14 country hits spanning 1946 to 1989 [...]
 This time around, producer James Stroud envelops Nelson’s elastic voice in tasty, staunchly traditional arrangements [...]
 Nelson reminds us that his deceptively effortless vocal style can still touch the heart".
 USA Today wrote: "The concept sounds fail-safe: Country's beloved elder statesman applies his iconic dust-dry vocals to 14 classics handpicked from the Billboard charts.
 But it's tricky to make covers truly engaging.
 Here, he succeeds much more often than not [...]
 But overall, he does the canon proud."

 Roughstock wrote: "Elegant and enduring endeavors are often the simplest, and so it is with Remember Me, Vol. 1 as one of America's most revered country music icons sings a collection of the genre's most definitive songs[...]
 In addition to Nelson's incomparable vocal stylings, each track benefits from the work of Nashville's top musicians in a band."
 Meanwhile, Nashville Country Club rated the album with four stars out of five, and praised Nelson: "The album stays true to Nelson's classic style and WIllie proves he's still got it."
-Democrat and Chronicle wrote: "this collection of 14 pretty old country classics works much better.
+The Democrat and Chronicle wrote: "this collection of 14 pretty old country classics works much better.
 Nelson applies his easygoing delivery and one-of-a-kind voice [...]
 Nice touches abound."